Mustafa Kemal Atatürk: Personal life

-Kemal Atatürk's name is associated with four women: Eleni Karinte, Fikriye Hanım, Dimitrina Kovacheva and Latife Uşaklıgil.
-Little is known of his relationship with Eleni, who fell in love with him while he was a student in Bitola, Macedonia but the relationship inspired a play by the Macedonian writer Dejan Dukovski, later filmed by Aleksandar Popovski.
-Fikriye was a nominal cousin of Atatürk, though not related by blood (she was Atatürk's stepfather Ragıp Bey's sister's daughter).
-Fikriye grew passionately attached to Atatürk; the full extent of his feelings for her is unclear but it is certain that they became very close after Fikriye divorced her Egyptian husband and returned to Istanbul.
-During the War of Independence, she lived with him in Çankaya, Ankara as his personal assistant.

-However, after the Turkish army entered İzmir in 1922, Atatürk met Latife while staying at the house of her father, the shipping magnate Muammer Uşakizade (later Uşaklı).
+Atatürk's name is associated with four women: Eleni Karinte, Fikriye Hanım, Dimitrina Kovacheva, and Latife Uşşaki.
+After the Turkish army entered İzmir in 1922, Atatürk met Latife while staying at the house of her father, the shipping magnate Muammer Uşakizade (later Uşaklı).
 Latife fell in love with Atatürk; again the extent to which this was reciprocated is unknown, but Atatürk was impressed by Latife's intellect: she was a graduate of the Sorbonne and was studying English in London when the war broke out.
 On 29 January 1923, they were married.
 Latife was jealous of Fikriye and demanded that she leave the house in Çankaya; Fikriye was devastated and immediately left in a carriage.
 According to official accounts, she shot herself with a pistol Atatürk had given her as a present.
-However, it was rumoured that she was instead murdered.

 The triangle of Atatürk, Fikriye, and Latife became the subject of a manuscript by Atatürk's close friend, Salih Bozok, though the work remained unpublished until 2005.
 Latife was briefly and literally the face of the new Turkish woman, appearing in public in Western clothing with her husband.
 However, their marriage was not happy; after frequent arguments, the two were divorced on 5 August 1925.

 During his lifetime, Atatürk adopted thirteen children: a boy and twelve girls.
 Of these, the most famous is Sabiha Gökçen, Turkey's first female pilot and the world's first female fighter pilot.

+Atatürk's religious beliefs became a subject of debate.
+Not much is known about his personal beliefs prior to 1920.
+Even though Atatürk has been critical about the Islamic orthodoxy, especially Sufism, and referred to them as superstitional and accused the tariqats of spreading primitivity and stupidity, there are also positive affirmations of Islam in his speeches.
+For example, he is quoted as saying that "our religion is the most reasonable and most natural" (en makul ve tabii) and that this is the reason why it is the last religion.

+It is known that he deeply engaged with the Islamic religion and in his speech in 1920 he emphasized the sacredness of the Caliphate and the Sultanate.
+After the British occupation, Atatürk won the favor of 153 Anatolian muftis who formulated five fatwas against the religious rebellion agitated by Şeyhülislam Dürrizade Abdullah.
+Furthermore, Atatürk prompoted the translation of the Quran into Turkish and ordered a commentary (tefsir) for the Turkish Republic.